luminovang/documentation/routing/examples.md

 1. Open `/routes/your-context-name.php` to define your URI routing using the global variable `$router` class instance.
 2. Create a corresponding handler PHP file in the `routes/` directory if you haven't, in this example we are using `panel` .
-3. Ensure that the controller file name matches the routing bootstrap context name specified in `/public/index.php`.
+3. Ensure that the controller file name matches the routing context name specified in `/public/index.php`.

 In `/routes/panel.php`, add your routings